tripplea-sg/mysql-router-operator/README.md

 spec:
   innodbCluster:
     nodes:
+      - hostname: sun
-      - ip: 10.0.10.76
+        ip: 10.0.10.76
         port: 3306
+      - hostname: earth
-      - ip: 10.0.10.68
+        ip: 10.0.10.68
         port: 3306
+      - hostname: moon
-      - ip: 10.0.10.63
+        ip: 10.0.10.63
         port: 3306
 ```

-The operator creates the per-node headless `Service` and `Endpoints` objects
+The operator creates the per-node headless Service and Endpoints objects in
-automatically.
-Manual per-node YAML files are no longer required.
+the same namespace automatically.
+Manual per-node YAML files are no longer
+required.

 ## What It Creates